Skip to content

 Source: Table D3.22.14.
 AIHW analysis of National Health Workforce Data Set.

-A national survey of the rural workforce in November 2016 found that of the 8,329 GPs working in rural Australia, an estimated 48% had been in their current practice for fewer than 3 years (56% in Remote areas and 58% in Very remote areas) (Table D3.22.4, Figure 3.22.2).
+A national survey of the rural workforce in November 2016 found that of the 8,329 GPs working in rural Australia, an estimated 48% had been in their current practice for fewer than 3 years (56% in Remote areas and 58% in Very remote areas) (Table D3.22.4, Figure 3.22.3).
+It also found that 58% of GPs working outside metropolitan areas were males; this increased to 62% in Very remote areas.

 Figure 3.22.2: Proportion of GPs in rural and remote areas, by length of stay in current practice and remoteness, 30 November 2016

-This cumulative bar chart shows that, in Inner and Outer regional areas, over half (52%) of GPs had stayed in their current practice for 3 years or more, in particular, about 10% had stayed for 20 years or more, about 25% for 1 to 3 years.
-In Remote and Very remote areas, about 43% of GPs had stayed in their current practice for 3 years or more, in particular, about 5% had stayed for 20 years or more, and 30% and 38%, respectively, for 1 to 3 years.
+This cumulative bar chart shows that, in Inner and Outer regional areas, over half (52%) of GPs had stayed in their current practice for 3 years or more - 10% had stayed for 20 years or more, and about 25% for 1 to 3 years.
+In Remote and Very remote areas, these proportions were lower.
+In Remote areas, 5% had stayed for 20 years or more, and 30% for 1 to 3 years.
+In Very remote areas, 4% had stayed for 20 years or more, and 38% for 1 to 3 years.

-Source: Table D3.22.4.
+Source: Table D3.22.21.
 Medical practice in rural and remote Australia: Combined Rural Workforce Agencies National Minimum Data Set report as at 30 November 2016.

 Figure 3.22.3: Proportion of population living in areas of lowest relative clinical workforce supply, by Indigenous status and profession